Isulan: The Kalawag Settlement

 In 1951, the Board of Directors of the Land Settlement and Development Cooperation (LASEDECO) started the opening of a settlement in an area formerly under the jurisdiction of the National Land Settlement Association (NLSA) as a reservation.

 The LASEDECO had surveyed and parceled out home and farm lots and constructed municipal and barrio roads and installed electrical light generators.
 It had brought-in hundreds of farm tractors which uprooted big trees, cleared obstruction, planned, cleaned and harrowed the wide stretches of the area.
 What was once a marshy and wild expanse inhabited by snakes, crocodiles, wild cattle, swine, and deer had welcomed the first sprout of seedlings of corn and rice, thus blanketed the horizon in endless green.

 When a group of 72 World War II Veterans, led by Venancio Magbanua, Post Commander of Norala had come and settled in the area, on September 7, 1950, a Kalawag root crop used as food coloring was found out abundantly growing.

 Then, the early settlers decided to call and register the settlement as "Kalawag Settlement District of LASEDECO".
 The area comprising the town site covers approximately 400 hectares.

 Immigrants from Visayas and Luzon had now come in shiploads.
 The most numerous batch was the "PACSA" group headed by Pedro Gabriel and Bienvenido Pamintuan otherwise known as the "Presidential Assistance Commission on Social Amelioration of the President Ramon Magsaysay.
 His group consisted of the erstwhile and rebellious surrenderees belonging to HUKBALAHAPs from Pampanga.

 On June 21, 1969, President Marcos, signed R.A.
 No. 5960, creating the municipality of Bagumbayan which cost Isulan more than 85% of its original land area.
 But of the original land area of 336,000 hectares, only 49,551 hectares were left and the 48 barrios were reduced to 17.

 Upon the passage of H.B.
 No. 5020 dividing the province of Cotabato, the Municipal Council of Isulan passed Resolution No. 17 dated May 31, 1972, requesting Congressman Salipada K. Pendatun and Gov. Carlos B. Cajelo that Isulan be made a capital town.

 On November 22, 1973, P.D.
-No. 341 was issued dividing Cotabato provinces, namely; Sultan Kudarat, Maguindanao del Sur, Maguindanao del Norte and North Cotabato.
+No. 341 was issued dividing Cotabato provinces, namely; Sultan Kudarat, Maguindanao and North Cotabato.
 At the same time, Isulan, which is in the center of the new province, was made its capital.